 Availability Claendars are instantly updated when a booking is made.
 When booking a vessel always check the Availability Calendars as changes to the Booking and Events calendar may be delayed up to 12 hours.

+Just to let you know that our dinghies are available for both our boats.
+You’ll find them secured with lock cables.
+The keys are attached to the boat keys including the outboard that is currently on KK.
 Regarding the outboard: It’s a 2 stroke type of motor; which means the fuel is a mixture of 50 parts of gasoline with 1 part oil (50:1) ratio.
 I have filled the internal tank for yours to enjoy on your next cruise.
 A 5 litres jerrycan with that mixture is in the aft starboard lazaret in case you run out.

 Rudder and indicator gauges have recently been installed on both helms.
 There are slightly different procedures for each helm.